logicJohn/wsaUpdater/README.md

 ## ISSUE

-When our server communicates with Hoggard's client, Hoggard's client receives incorrect numbers.
-It reads the version number correctly.

-The issue has to be with how we are sending our data.
-I'm not sure how Hoggard wants it and it is especially confusing because Hoggard's server works with our client.
-Meaning, his server is sending 3 different values, at 3 different times, that correspond with the 3 numbers in the file.
-Because of this, his server works with our client.
+If we run a server and then try to connect our client when it is initially out of date, it will make num2 the same as num1.
+It doesn't happen always and I'm not sure why it is doing it, but I imagine it is limited to the lines of code in the client that get the file data from the server.